 Butter, margarine, and oil are all types of fat used in the kitchen.
 Whether it's baking, stir-frying, cooking, or using as a spread, fat plays a role in the American diet.
-The 2015-2020 dietary guidelines recommend limiting saturated fat to less than 10% of total calories.
-Saturated fat is found in butter, red meat, fish, other animal products, full fat dairy products, and some prepackaged or processed food.
-The dietary guidelines suggest a shift from saturated fat, which raises LDL cholesterol (bad cholesterol) increasing the risk of heart disease, to more healthy fats such as polyunsaturated and monounsaturated fats, found mainly in plant-based sources.
-The body needs fat for growth, vitamin absorption, hormone function, energy, and more vital purposes, but what is the function of fat in food and is it necessary?
+The 2020-2025 Dietary Guidelines for Americans recommend limiting saturated fat to less than 10% of total calories.
+Saturated fat is found in butter, red meat, fish, other animal products, full-fat dairy products, and some prepackaged or processed food.
+The dietary guidelines suggest a shift from saturated fat, which raises LDL cholesterol (bad cholesterol), increasing the risk of heart disease, to more healthy fats, such as polyunsaturated and monounsaturated fats, found mainly in plant-based sources.
+The body needs fat for growth, vitamin absorption, hormone function, energy, and more vital purposes, but what is the function of fat in food, and is it necessary?

 Oils are fat options that stay liquid at room temperature.
-Canola and olive oil are just a few heart healthy monounsaturated fats that work well for cooking, sauteing, or baking.
-Oils help distribute flavor throughout the dish and enhance herb or other added seasonings.
+Canola and olive oil are just a few heart-healthy monounsaturated fats that work well for cooking, sauteing or baking.
+Oils help distribute flavor throughout the dish and enhance herbs or other added seasonings.
 Substituting oil for solid fats such as shortening or butter can cause pastries to be mealy rather than flaky.
-Substituting oils for solid fats can also result in denser or flat baked products.
-When baking with oils, little air is trapped in liquid fat compared to solid creating a softer and chewier consistency.
+Substituting oils for solid fats can also result in denser or flat-baked products.
+When baking with oils, little air is trapped in liquid fat compared to solid, creating a softer and chewier consistency.
 Oil help transfer heat to food, prevent sticking, helps food retain heat, emulsifies or thickens sauces, and create a crisp texture.

 Try a healthier fat substitute:

-Finding ways to make favorite recipes healthier is a fun game of trial and error.
+Finding ways to make healthier favorite recipes is a fun game of trial and error.
 Start slow with changing ingredients, making small adjustments such as reducing the amount of fat rather than completely eliminating it from the recipe.
 Healthy substitutes can enhance the flavor rather than hinder the taste just remember the function of the fat in the recipe.
 Get a group together and take a favorite recipe and try making it a few different ways with the substitutes listed above.
-Celebrate American Heart Health all month long by making healthy food choices with a diet rich in fruits. vegetable, whole grains, low fat dairy, and lean protein.